F5Networks/f5-declarative-onboarding/docs/declarations/gslb.rst

 For details on the available properties and DO usage, see |gslbserver| in the Schema Reference.

-This example only includes the GSLBServer and GSLB Data Center classes, which can be used as a part of a larger DO declaration.
+This example only includes the GSLB Server, Data Center, and Prober Pool classes, which can be used as a part of a larger DO declaration.

+..
+IMPORTANT:: This example was updated to include a Prober pool.
+Prober pools were introduced in DO v1.19, if you attempt to use the following declaration on a previous version, it will fail.
+If you are using a version prior to 1.19, you can remove the Prober pool lines (in yellow).

 .. literalinclude:: ../../examples/gslbServer.json
    :language: json
+   :emphasize-lines: 8-9

 |